whawty/auth/contrib/sync/README.md

 This assumes you have whawty.auth app running as user `whawty-auth`.
 The store directory is at `/var/lib/whawty/auth/store`. `/var/lib/whawty/auth` is the home of the user `whawty-auth`.
 In order to enable automatic upgrades the web API should be enabled and the app should be configured to do local upgrades.
-Also a SSL-enabling reverse proxy is configured to forward requests coming in on https://whawty-auth-master.example.com/api/ to the app.
+Also make sure TLS is enabled for the web API or a TLS-enabling reverse proxy is configured to forward requests coming in on https://whawty-auth-master.example.com/api/ to the app.
 Besides that ssh must be running on the host and rsync needs to be installed.

 Copy the file `auth-rsyncd.conf` to `/etc/whawty/`.
 Then run the following commands to create an `authorized_keys` file for the user `whawty-auth`.